Lohitgaddipati/Azure-Firewall-Configuration/README.md

-Azure Firewall Deployment and Configuration
+Azure Firewall Deployment and Configuration (For more detailed report, download the document or visit www.blog.lohitgaddipati.com)

 Step 1: Firewall deployment

 1. Sign into your Azure subscription from the Azure portal.

 2. On the Azure home page select Firewalls under the Azure services bar.